Your Memorial Day Checklist

 And then, of course, you need to consider dessert.
 Cookies, s’mores, and ice cream work well because they appeal to so many people, plus they take very little time to either make or buy.

 Whether you want to serve soda, water, iced tea, lemonade, or alcohol, be sure to have a nice variety to appeal to all of your guests.
 And if you’re not the one throwing the party, don’t forget to ask the host what you can bring.

-Buy your essentials, such as cups, plates, napkins, and silverware as early as possible.
-Disposable dishes and silverwhare work especially well because they eliminate clean up time, and you can theme them with a patriotic color scheme.
+Buy your essentials, such as cups, plates, napkins, and silverware, as early as possible.
+Disposable dishes and silverware work especially well because they eliminate clean-up time, and you can theme them with a patriotic color scheme.
 Be sure to have plenty of drinking cups.